microsoft/MSLab/README.md

 #Known issues

-* DISM sometimes throws errors on REFS volumes (especially during 2_CreateParentDisks.ps1)
+* DISM sometimes throws errors on REFS volumes (especially during 2_CreateParentDisks.ps1).
+Use NTFS volume instead.
 * When waiting on DC to come online, the script trows some red errors.
-It's by design, nothing to worry about
+It's by design, nothing to worry about.
 * DISM sometimes throws errors on NTFS volumes also.
 Just build the lab again in different folder.